CWBudde/cordova-plugin-smtp-client/doc/attachments.md

 ### What should the format of the Base64 string be?

-Look at the following code below:
+Look at the following code below for file `APPEmailComposerImpl.m`:

 ```ObjectiveC
 /**